krahabb/meross_lan/README.md

 - [@bytespider]

 Have a look at their repositories to better understand how the Meross line of devices is working through MQTT.
-I really thank them for the inspiration and the knowledge that made it possible for me to develop this integration
+I really thank them for the inspiration and the knowledge that made it possible for me to develop this integration.

 Special mention also for:
 - [@nao-pon](https://github.com/nao-pon)